Rudolf Carnap: Biography

 After a stint at the Institute for Advanced Study in Princeton (1952–1954), he joined the UCLA Department of Philosophy in 1954, Hans Reichenbach having died the previous year.
 He had earlier refused an offer of a similar job at the University of California, Berkeley, because accepting that position required that he sign a loyalty oath, a practice to which he was opposed on principle.
 While at UCLA, he wrote on scientific knowledge, the analytic–synthetic distinction, and the verification principle.
-His writings on thermodynamics and on the foundations of probability and inductive logic, were published posthumously as Carnap (1971, 1977, 1980).
+His writings on thermodynamics and on the foundations of probability and inductive logic were published posthumously as Carnap (1971, 1977, 1980).

-Carnap taught himself Esperanto when he was 14 years of age, and remained sympathetic to it (Carnap 1963).
-He later attended the World Congress of Esperanto in 1908 and 1922, and employed the language while traveling.
+Carnap taught himself Esperanto when he was 14 years of age.
+He later attended the World Congress of Esperanto in Dresden in 1908.
+He also attended the 1924 Congress in Vienna, where he met his fellow Esperantist Otto Neurath for the first time.

+In the US, Carnap was somewhat politically involved.
+Carnap was a signatory of an open appeal distributed by the National Committee to Secure Justice in the Rosenberg Case to appeal for clemency in the case.
+He was listed as a 'sponsor' for the "National Conference to Appeal the Walter-McCarran Law and Defend Its Victims" organised by the American Committee for the Protection of the Foreign Born, and also for the "Scientific and Cultural Conference for World Peace" organised by the National Council of Arts, Sciences and Professions.

 Carnap had four children by his first marriage to Elizabeth Schöndube, which ended in divorce in 1929.
 He married his second wife, Elizabeth Ina Stöger, in 1933.
 Ina committed suicide in 1964.